montraydavis/Tensium/README.md

 This library makes it easy to quickly write automated API tests which require little to no maintenance (when using forward-feeding).

+Be sure to run the API project in content/WebAPI

 ## How it works

 Given a list of endpoints, and their possible inputs, Tensium will figure out how to exeute an API endpoint.